literature in translation

 You can find some of Adam’s staff picks here.
 Have a suggestion for a book to read?
 Let us know!

-In Translation will be meeting on Thursday, October 17th at 7 pm; we will be reading Time Shelter by Georgi Gospodinov, translated by Angela Rodel.
+In Translation will be meeting on Thursday, January 16th at 7 pm; we will be reading Off-White by Astrid Roemer, translated by Lucy Scott and David McKay.

 About the book: